Dental Veneers and Dental Laminates Upland, CA

 Patients who want to improve the appearance of their smiles may consider dental veneers or laminates.
 Although people often use the two terms interchangeably, they have some differences.
 Both procedures can help improve a patient’s smile.
 Knowing the difference between them can help you choose the best option for you.

 From color to size and shape, dental veneers and laminates can provide a solution for people who want a better-looking smile.
 These procedures are available at Smile Studio in Upland and the surrounding area.
 Call us at (909) 981-6400 to schedule a consultation and learn which option is the best for you.

 Unfortunately we are not a Denti-Cal and Medi-Cal Provider

-Check out what others are saying about our dental veneer and laminate services on Yelp: Veneers and Laminates Upland
+Check out what others are saying about our dental services on Yelp: Dental Veneers and Dental Laminates in Upland, CA

 Questions Answered on This Page

 Frequently Asked Questions

 A. Dental laminates and veneers may feel strange at first.
 Most patients become accustomed to their laminates or veneers a few days after the procedure.
 Patients should let their cosmetic dentists know about any bite problems as adjustments may be needed.

 Q. Should I choose porcelain or composite dental veneers?